-The rise of ridesharing—and Uber in particular—has been very disruptive to the generally more tightly regulated taxicab industry, spurring strong and occasionally even violent opposition from cab drivers.
-A number of cities across the country, including Eugene and Portland, Oregon, have also banned ridesharing companies or forced them to suspend operations.
+The rise of ridesharing -- and Uber in particular -- has been very disruptive to the generally more tightly-regulated taxicab industry, spurring strong and occasionally even violent opposition from cab drivers.
+A number of cities across the country, including Eugene and Portland, Oregon, have also banned ridesharing companies or forced them to suspend operation (see Bird’s eye view).
 And two different California regulatory authorities recently ruled that Uber drivers were employees rather than independent contractors, posing a significant threat to the company’s business model.

 Carsharing services haven’t received as hostile a reception from the businesses they most directly threaten, traditional car rental companies.
-In fact, those companies have introduced their own short-term car rental services, including Hertz 24/7 (which recently ceased operation due to weak demand) and Enterprise CarShare.
+In fact, those companies have introduced their own short-term, car-rental services, including Hertz 24/7 Hertz (which recently ceased operation due to weak demand) and Enterprise CarShare.
 After launching its own service in 2011, Avis acquired Zipcar in 2013.
-And in stark contrast to the city bans on ridesharing, states, including California, Oregon, and Washington, have passed laws requiring car owners who rent out their vehicles to be members of carsharing programs to ensure they meet safety, insurance, and financial reporting requirements.
+And in stark contrast to the city bans on ridesharing, states, including California, Oregon and Washington, have passed laws requiring car owners who rent out their vehicles to be members of carsharing programs to ensure they meet safety, insurance and financial reporting requirements.
 The city of Indianapolis is even partnering in the development of a carsharing service there called BlueIndy.

 “But we’re not willing to be rolled,” he added.
 “And we don’t accept that someone is exempt from our regulations because they’re cool and new.”